fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 `.JB2A()`

-Sets the start point and end point (see below) to best work JB2A's effect sprites.
+Sets the start point and end point to best work JB2A's effect sprites.
+This depends on the type of the effect, which the Sequencer figures out from the path.

-Effectively sets start point and end point to 200, and grid scale to 100.

 ### Start point